Youth Activities Manager Assistant

 - Help plan and prepare daily snacks during after-school programming.

-- Presents oneself as a role model to youth.
+- Present oneself as a role model to youth.

 - Work as a team with Youth Activities Manager, Tu Ha’ Buts Learning Center staff and seasonal employees.